AleksanderBondar/mdtx-test-mds/graphql-docs/tools/integrations/develop-own-integrations.md

 **Development**

-To develop a GraphQL Editor Integration use the `gecli create backend` command to create your project.
+To develop a GraphQL Edsdsditor Integration use the `gecli create backend` command to create your project.
 Then initialize the integration.

 **Data format**
 asdasdasd